semgrep/semgrep-docs/docs/semgrep-assistant/overview.md

 Semgrep Assistant uses GPT-4's understanding of programming languages and libraries, and your code and triage history, to auto-triage findings and suggest whether a finding can safely be ignored.
 For every recommendation to ignore a finding, Semgrep also provides guidance with an explanation on why this is the case.

-Auto-triage recommendations are available in Semgrep Cloud Platform's main **Findings page** when filtering to findings that Assistant suggests should be ignored, and in the **Details** page for a finding.
+Auto-triage recommendations are available in Semgrep Cloud Platform's main **Findings page** when filtering to findings that Assistant suggests should be ignored, and in the [finding's details](/docs/semgrep-code/findings/#view-findings-details-about-a-specific-finding).

 ![Semgrep Assistant in the filtered Findings page](/img/semgrep-assistant-autotriage-findings.png)